 Next, look to see if the product contains natural ingredients.
 Look for common names (shea butter).

 If you’ve determined that a product isn’t ideal for you (remember, this is about being informed and intentional, not perfection), it’s time to find a more natural replacement.
-There may be a simple homemade solution (for example: face wash or moisturizer), or you may need to search the Environmental Working Group’s site or a local health food store/farmer’s market for a “cleaner” product option.
+There may be a simple homemade solution (for example: face wash or moisturizer), or you may need to search the Environmental Working Group’s site or visit a local health food store or online green beauty store (like Detox Market or Follain for skincare and haircare).